 The Seated Liberty design was based on Britannia, who had been prominently featured on British coins.
 Artist Thomas Sully made a number of sketches, which United States Mint Assistant Engraver Christian Gobrecht adapted to be suitable for coinage.
 The obverse features an image of Liberty seated on a rock, facing left.
 One hand rests upon a shield with the inscription LIBERTY, while the other hand holds a pole with a cap atop.
 An arrangement of thirteen stars appears to the right and left, with the date below.

-The reverse was similar to the reverse design used for the prior Capped Bust series with some modifications to the size and visual appearance.
-An eagle appears at center with a shield on its chest and an olive branch and bundle of arrows in its talons.
-The inscription UNITED STATES OF AMERICA appears above with the denomination expressed as HALF DOL. below.
-In the year 1866, a scroll above the eagle was added with the words IN GOD WE TRUST.
+The reverse design was similar to the one used for the prior Capped Bust series, with some small modifications to the size and visual appearance.
+An eagle appears at center with a shield at its breast and an olive branch and bundle of arrows grasped in its talons.
+The inscription UNITED STATES OF AMERICA appears above, with the denomination expressed as HALF DOL. below.

 The first design change for the Liberty Seated Half Dollar occurred in the first year of issue for the series.
 As with other denominations that had adopted the motif, some minor modifications were still being made after the coins had been introduced.
 For the half dollar this was limited to the addition of drapery to Liberty’s dress near her elbow.
 This results in the 1839-dated coins being found either with “no drapery from elbow” or “drapery from elbow.”